kajackdfw/eeu_components/README.md

  1. Support Input types like fifrac ( Feet Inches and Fractions )
  2. User Input Feedback / Front end validation messages
  3. Ajax support for validation via backend/rest service, or get serialized validation info from server
+ 4. Some simple input types with data transformers , such as eeu-input-unix-date

 ## Fixme / Todos